Involving Families and Advocates in Person-Centred Care: Co-Production That Builds Trust

 • Family/friends: offer history, preferences, early warnings; support practice outside sessions.

-• Independent advocate: explains choices and rights, challenges where needed; centres the person’s will and preferences.
+• Independent advocate: explains choices and rights, challenges where needed; centres will and preferences.

 • Key worker: coordinates communication, prepares materials, tracks actions to closure.